 “What has really helped me in my training year is growing my awareness of the fantastic resources the IOP have to offer teachers.” - Daniel, IOP Scholar

-Day in the Life of a Physics Teacher - Wednesday 13 December, 4pm - 5pm
+The Day in the Life of a Physics Teacher - Wednesday 13 December, 4pm - 5pm

 What we are looking for

-To become an IOP Scholar, you need to secure a place on a non-salaried teacher training course in England by September 2022 and you must be entitled to support under the Student Finance England criteria
+To become an IOP Scholar, you need to secure a place on a non-salaried teacher training course in England by September 2024.

 - You will need a physics or related degree, and a passion for the subject with the ability to communicate clearly and inspire others.

 - To apply for a scholarship you must have an excellent academic record featuring a UK physics or related honours degree that can be a first or 2:1 at undergraduate level OR a master’s OR a PhD (proven or predicted).
 In exceptional circumstances, applicants with a 2:2 and significant relevant experience will be considered.

 - A physics A-level or equivalent (grade C or above) is desirable.